 - keep a range of business records which will allow the government to check that they have got things right.

 VAT-registered businesses must report the amount of VAT they have charged and the amount of VAT they have paid to the government on a regular basis.
-It will be a formal submission and it is likely that the reporting will be done online.
+It will be a formal submission and reporting will be done online.

 If they have charged more VAT than they have paid, they have to pay the difference to the government.
 If they have paid more VAT than they have charged, they can reclaim the difference.